How To Prepare For Black Friday

 Set Up An Alternative Parcel Service Shipping Method

-During busy times like Black Friday or Cyber Monday, your preferred carrier may experience heavy demand, causing rate calls to time out.
-To avoid checkout issues, set up an alternative parcel service shipping method.
+During high-traffic periods like Black Friday or Cyber Monday, your carrier may experience heavy demand that causes rate calls to time out.
+To prevent checkout issues, set up a backup parcel service shipping method.

-To create an alternative backup shipping method with another carrier:
+To create a backup shipping method with another carrier:

 Learn more about zones.